juychen/juychen.github.io/docs/1_Introduction/Account.md

 ![Image](../../src/img/Setup/Intro-login.JPG)

 ## Import rules of using the AWS account
-The account you get have high level of permissions sinces they are neccessary to run the whole pipeline.
-I would like to express my gratitude for you if you can be careful to keep the data in our account save and sound.
+The account you get a high level of permissions since they are necessary to run the whole pipeline.
+I would like to express my gratitude for you if you can be careful to keep the data in our account safe and sound.

 I hope all you can remind the following rules:
 - Make sure all services you play are within the Ohio (us-esat-2) region.
 - Do not terminate any instances or delete any services if you are not confident
-- Do not go to the IAM page to infere other accounts
+- Do not go to the IAM page to infer other accounts
-- Contact to the admin if you have problem creating and editing any services.
+- Contact the admin if you have a problem creating and editing any services.

 Thank you very much and hope you enjoy the workshop.